Daniel in the Bible

 Verse ConceptsNightSleep, PhysicalWindFour WindsVisions At NightThe Sea Stirred Up

-Hitherto is the end of the matter.
-I, Daniel, greatly do my thoughts trouble me, and my countenance is changed on me, and the matter in my heart I have kept.
+So far is the end of the matter.
+As for me Daniel, my thoughts much troubled me, and my countenance was changed in me; but I kept the matter in my heart.

 Verse ConceptsThoughts Of The RighteousLast WordsExpressions On FacesFear Of Other ThingsColor